tejeshwarsharma2018/ai-model-picker/README.md

 | **Web Capability** | Rarely checks | N/A | **Distinguishes Online vs. Offline models** |
 | **Target User** | CTOs & Support Managers | ML Engineers | **Freelancers, Students, & You** |

-### Our Core Philosophy: Fighting "Subscription Fatigue"
+### Core Philosophy: Fighting "Subscription Fatigue"
 We believe you shouldn't pay monthly subscriptions for ChatGPT Plus if a free model (like Gemini Flash or GPT-4o mini) can handle your specific workload.
 This tool calculates the "Minimum Viable Model" for your task to keep your monthly recurring costs at 0.

 ## How to Run Locally